alan345/TER/README.md

 ## Motivation

 Prioritizing developer experience: simple, efficient, and fast.
 This modern stack leverages best-in-class libraries to create a full-stack web application.
 Unlike the T3 app (https://create.t3.gg), we chose not to use Next.js, allowing the frontend to remain as static files, which can be easily stored in cloud object storage like AWS S3.
+Therefore this stack is to build app, not classical website as it is not SEO friendly.

 ## End-to-end typesafe with Trpc